ppy/osu-wiki/news/2026/2026-03-14-osumania-mapping-world-cup-2026-registrations.md

 ---
 layout: post
 title: "osu!mania Mapping World Cup 2026: Registrations Open!"
-date: 2026-03-14 21:00:00 +0000
+date: 2026-03-15 21:00:00 +0000
 series: community_tournaments
 ---

-Taking inspiration from [osu!taiko Mapping World Cup 2025](https://osu.ppy.sh/home/news/2025-07-20-osu-taiko-mapping-world-cup-2025-registrations), the osu!mania Mapping World Cup is set to debut this year with its first iteration.
+Taking inspiration from [osu!taiko Mapping World Cup 2025](https://osu.ppy.sh/home/news/2025-07-20-osu-taiko-mapping-world-cup-2025-registrations), the osu!mania Mapping World Cup is set to debut this year with its first iteration!

 ![](/wiki/Contests/MMWC/2026/img/banner.jpg)

 The osu!mania Mapping World Cup is a country-based, multi-stage osu!mania mapping contest.
 Countries will battle it out over multiple rounds of mapping, completing specific limitations along the way, to decide what country is the undisputed best at producing osu!mania beatmaps.

-Each team must consist of 3 or 4 mappers from the same country as listed on their profile page, with the ability to have multiple teams per country depending on the amount of sign-ups.
+Each team must consist of 3 or 4 mappers from the same country as listed on their profile's flag, with the ability to have multiple teams per country depending on the total amount of sign-ups.

 If there aren't enough participants from a country to form a full team, participants may register through the individual signup form, where they can be matched themselves with other individual participants based on their country or geographical location.
 When the registration period comes closer to its end, the organisers may also assist in forming teams if viable formations are available.
 After all, the goal of this contest is to allow everyone to participate!